Applying for a short-stay Schengen visa in Sudan

 Please take into account the following:

-- The visa applications are being processed at our regional office in Accra, Ghana.
-We advise you to apply for a visa 6 weeks prior to your intended departure.
+- We advise you to apply for a visa 6 weeks prior to your intended departure.
 Please take into consideration that in the high season the waiting list for appointments can go up to three weeks.

 - Processing time of visa applications is 4 weeks.